intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 ```

 ### Enabling BFloat16 using AMP in a Model
-Following lines of Python* code will enable BFloat16 data type using Auto Mixed Precision when using grappler via Tensorflow v1.
+Following lines of Python* code will enable BFloat16 data type using Auto Mixed Precision when using grappler via TensorFlow v1.
 This setting enables BF16 for training AND inference usecase.
 ```python
 graph_options=tf.compat.v1.GraphOptions(
         rewrite_options=rewriter_config_pb2.RewriterConfig(